Home > Investing > Arm (NASDAQ:ARM)

 Many tech stocks are massively overvalued when they come to the stock market for the first time (or in ARM’s case the second time, they used to be listed in London).
 This is so that private investors can get out at the highest price possible and means that overexcited private investors sometimes overpay for shares initially.

-ARM is due to IPO on the 14th September, the anticipated valuation for Arm has been lowered to $52 billion.
-This is lower than the earlier projections which gave ARM a potential valuation as high as $70 billion.
-Arm’s potential market cap also falls below the recent $64 billion price at which SoftBank, the company’s owner, acquired a stake just last month.
+ARM first came to market (for the second time) on the 14th September, the anticipated valuation for Arm had been lowered to $52 billion.
+This was lower than the earlier projections which gave ARM a potential valuation as high as $70 billion.
+Arm’s potential market cap also fell below the recent $64 billion price at which SoftBank, the company’s owner, recently acquired a stake.

-Chip design powerhouse Arm Holdings is to IPO in New York, in one of the largest listings seen since the pandemic.
+The chip design powerhouse Arm Holdings IPO’d in New York, in one of the largest listings seen since the pandemic, but who actually owns the shares that are not in the free float?

 Arm’s current owner Japanese technology and venture cap manager SoftBank will spin out the Cambridge-based business after a sale to US chip maker Nvidia (who bid $66 billion for the firm) was finally thwarted by competition authorities last year.